Dr. Cheri Toledo

 “The process is paramount!”

-These two principles, learn by doing and learn the process, are the foundation of my 30+ years as an educator.
+Cheri has employed these two principles, learn by doing and learn the process, as the foundation of her 30+ years as an educator.

-My informal teaching career started when I was 9 years old.
-I remember sitting at the little kid table with my downstairs neighbor boys – they were 2 and 3 – and teaching them to write their names on their little kid chalkboard.
+Cheri’s informal teaching career started when she was 9 years old, sitting at the little kid table with her downstairs neighbor boys – Kevin and Kelly who were 2 and 3 – and teaching them to write their names on their little kid chalkboard.

-Throughout elementary school I spent every afternoon at the playground and in junior and senior high school I excelled in PE.
-So it was a no brainer when I went to college and majored in PE.
-Needless to say, I was in 7th Heaven.
+Throughout elementary school Cheri spent every afternoon at the playground and in junior and senior high school she excelled in PE.
+So it was a no brainer when she went to college and majored in PE.

-I ended up teaching and coaching on the high school level for 10 years and then I got the bug to coach on the college level.
-I got my Master’s in PE Administration in hand, she was an assistant college volleyball coach at Long Beach State, Cal State Fullerton, and the University of Wyoming.
+Cheri ended up teaching and coaching on the high school level for 10 years and then she got the bug to coach on the college level.
+With her my Master’s in PE Administration in hand, she was an assistant college volleyball coach at Long Beach State, Cal State Fullerton, and the University of Wyoming.

-I got the big break and drove 1/2-way across the country to East Texas where I was the Head Volleyball Coach at Stephen F. Austin State University.
-My third year there, our team came within 2 points from beating the #2 team in the nation, and I was named Conference Coach of the Year.
+Her big break came when she was hired as the Head Volleyball Coach at Stephen F. Austin State University, in East Texas.
+As a third-year, her team came within 2 points from beating the #2 team in the nation, and she was named Conference Coach of the Year.